 TUSCAN BOOT LEATHER.
 This vegetable tanned bovine butt is, unlike the Vacchetta, not solid coloured in the drum but receives its dark brown casein colour coat only on the surface.
 It was originally applied with a spatula.
 The material is traditionally used for all kinds of saddlery and riding boots in the Maremma area of Tuscany.
 We have a few bundles in stock.

 BARENIL.
 This well known waxed calf leather from an Alsatian Tannery is highly appreciated for leather goods and soft boot leathers as well.
 The skins are from fairly full-grown calfs and of excellent quality.
 We only offer the leather as long as stock lasts.

 BOARDED BOX CALF.
 This soft calf with a fine hatch grain pattern and a casein finish is very rare because it has been hand boarded in the traditional manner.

-Pictured above (from left to right): Utah Calf col. Black, Utah Calf col. Dark Brown, Tuscan Boot Leather col. Dark Brown, Barenil col. Black, Barenil col. Dark Brown; top row - Snow Calf col. Burgundy, Boarded Box Calf col. Black.
+Pictured above (from left to right): Utah Calf col. Black, Utah Calf col. Dark Brown, Tuscan Boot Leather col. Dark Brown, Barenil col. Black, Barenil col. Dark Brown; top row - Snow Calf col. Burgundy, Boarded Box Calf col. Black (currently not available).

 The brown, beige and grey wool is woven in a tight rectangular binding, whereas the blue Herringbone is a classic tweed from the Outer Hebrides, from Harris Tweed.
 In order to make the textiles suitable for shoes, we laminate a cotton interlining on it.
 Since wool contains a relatively high amount of fat, the material is sufficiently water resistant and dries very quickly.